Shirt Collars: Types, History and Everything In Between

 Q: How do I wash my shirts with collars?

 Of course, collar type and shape are not the only factors when it comes to applying the correct washing program to a shirt - its material and quality matter a lot as well!
+See our fabric options and our types of shirts on our website.
 To explore more why quality of the shirts, such as those made from bamboo, matter, check out our next article on benefits of choosing quality wholesale bamboo shirts!